jmchung/leetcode-java/problems/merge-two-sorted-lists.md

                 curr.next = l2;
                 l2 = l2.next;
             }
-            // moving forward to keep the val in this round, because the change occurs in curr.next opeartion curr = curr.next;
+            // moving forward to keep the val in this round,
+            // because the change occurs in curr.next operation. curr = curr.next;
         }